tunnckoCore/useware/README.md

 - [generate](https://github.com/generate/generate): Project generator, for node.js.
 - [vez](https://github.com/tunnckocore/vez): Middleware composition at new level.
 Ultimate alternative to `ware`, `plugins`, `koa-compose` and `composition` packages.
 Allows… [more](https://github.com/tunnckocore/vez)
 - [verb](https://github.com/assemble/verb): Documentation generator for GitHub projects.
 Extremely powerful, easy to use, can generate anything from API… [more](https://github.com/assemble/verb)
+- [useware-context](https://www.npmjs.com/package/useware-context): Much like `useware` but with the ability to bind given context to each function.

 ## Contributing